ahmad-04/baselineProject/README.md

 ## Status

-MVP complete: Core + CLI + ESLint + VS Code + Action + HTML report.
-Next steps: expand feature coverage mapping, add helper utilities (guard wrappers), richer HTML summaries, and broaden detectors.
+MVP complete: Core + CLI + ESLint + VS Code + Action + HTML report, first public npm publish shipped.

+### Suggested Next Steps (Roadmap Snapshot)

+- Broaden detector set (CSS container queries, popover, import attributes, etc.).
+- Improve percentage accuracy: integrate MDN/browser-compat-data or refine mapping to differentiate partial support.
+- Add caching + incremental logic to ESLint rule (skip unchanged regions when using editor watch).
+- Publish prebuilt HTML theme assets as a small `baseline-tools-report-assets` package for external customization.
+- Add real tests for the Action and ESLint plugin (currently smoke/no-op).
+- Introduce perf benchmarks (AST parse time vs file count) to guard against regressions.
+- Provide a `--sarif-category` option to allow multiple Baseline scans in composite security pipelines.
+- Add Quick Fixes for more feature patterns and multi-range fixes.
+- Consider a config wizard (`npx baseline-scan --init`) to scaffold `baseline.config.json`.

+If you want automation for any of these, open an issue or start a changeset and tag the task.